 The Real Estate Risk Management Department is tasked with the responsibility of ensuring that the Bank's risk assets are adequately collateralized.
 The Department oversees construction projects to ensure that both cost and quality of these projects meets the Bank's specific standards.
 Project monitoring is instituted from initiation to completion stages to manage construction risks with respect to budget overrun, construction delays and quality issues.
-The Department also carries out assessments and commissions valuation reports that form a basis for the consideration of collaterals and the disbursement of loans
+The Department also carries out assessments and commissions valuation reports that form a basis for the consideration of collaterals and the disbursement of loans effective and practical approaches to recover these facilities.
+The Department maintains an excellent working relationship with law enforcement agencies and agents in its recovery processes and retains significant Management support in ensuring it surpasses its target year on year

 6.8.
-Remedial Management:
+Remedial Management